HubTou/PyLists4C/DOC.md

 ## Installation
 If your favourite Operating System has a package for this library, then install it like you would do for any other software.

-Else, you'll just need (at least) an ISO C 1999 compiler (because some of the C types we use did not exist before that C language version), go into the source code directory and compile the library yourself:
+Else, you'll just need (at least) an ISO C 1999 compiler (because some of the C types we use did not exist before that C language version), then go into the source code directory and compile the library yourself:

 ```bash
 cd src